 Wright Street Bark Park

-The Logansport Parks Department is working with the Logansport Parks & Recreation Foundation to apply for a Patronicity Grant that will utilize the former softball field at Muehlhausen Park as the new Wright Street Bark Park and will raise approximately $70,000 — half from the grant and the other half coming from the crowd-funding campaign that supports it.
+The Logansport Parks & Recreation Foundation has received a grant from IHCDA along with a crowdfunding campaign that will transform the former softball field at Muehlhausen Park into the new Wright Street Bark Park.
 Timeline for the construction of the bark park is Fall 2023/Winter 2024, with a spring 2024 grand opening.

 The Logansport Parks & Recreation Foundation is raising funds to bring multiple improvements and a new clubhouse to Dykeman Park Municipal Golf Course.
-Other planned improvements include repaving of cart paths, planting of more than 50 new trees, refinishing and updating cart barns, addition of parking spaces and improved tee marker signage.
+Planting of 135 new trees has been completed; other planned improvements include repaving of cart paths, refinishing and updating cart barns, addition of parking spaces and improved tee marker signage.

 Utility Projects